gordoly/E2EEApp/README.md

     cd E2EEApp
     ```

+2. Ensure Redis and Python3 are installed and running on your system.
+If either of these are not yet installed on your system:

+    - Python3 can be installed [here](https://www.python.org/downloads/).

-2. Ensure Redis is installed and running on your system.
-Redis is used as the message broker for Django Channels in this application.
-Follow the instructions [here](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) to install Redis if it is not yet installed on your system.
+    - Redis is used as the message broker for Django Channels in this application.
+Follow the instructions [here](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) to install Redis.

 3. Install the Python dependences:
     ```bash